-- (a) ensure a satisfactory means of access for road users;
+- (a) provide a safe and satisfactory means of access for all users;

 - (b) provide sufficient parking and sufficient space for servicing;

 - (c) avoid visual intrusion, loss of sunlight and daylight, loss of privacy and disturbance to the surrounding properties;

-- (d) ensure that important trees are retained and trees that are lost through development are replaced;
+- (d) retain important trees or replace them with suitable species if their loss is justified;

-- (e) plant trees and shrubs to softly screen developments and settlement edges;
+- (e) plant trees and shrubs to softly screen development and settlement edges;

 - (f) integrate with the streetscape character; and

 - (g) respect adjoining properties in terms of:

 - i. layout;

 - ii. security;

 - iii. site coverage;

-- iv. scale;
+- iv. scale:

 - v. height;

 - vi. bulk;

 - vii. materials; and

 - viii. landscaping and amenity space.